 - Auto Loan: If public transportation isn’t readily available to you, a car is a daily necessity for work commutes and day-to-day tasks.
 In that case, a car loan may be what you need in order to secure your transportation.
 Make sure you price out if a used model or a new model is right for you.
 However, be aware that auto loans can also find their way into becoming bad debt.

 Another way to look at the difference between good debt and bad debt is as deferred v. instant gratification.
 Is this debt benefitting you in the long-term or is it just a quick fix?
 If it’s the latter of two, it’s likely bad debt.

 - Credit Cards: Regardless of whether it’s a major credit card or a store credit card, this is a well-known example of bad debt.
 With higher interest rates and minimum monthly payments that are deceptively small in the beginning but multiply over time, using that plastic card for big-ticket items can place restrictions on your financial freedom if you’re unable to pay your balance in full.

 - Cash Advances: Also known as payday loans, these cash advances run with an extremely high-interest rate plus an additional fee.
 They’re the ultimate quick fix, are difficult to get out from under easily, and should be avoided as much as possible.

-- Auto loan – That's right, auto loans could be considered BOTH good & bad debt.
-Although it’s not inherently bad debt, the interest rates on auto loans can be quite high, especially if your credit isn’t great.
-But there’s a smart way to stay off this list when you buy a car.
-Make as large a down payment as you can afford to keep those high-interest payments as low as possible.
+- Auto Loan: As previously mentioned, auto loans are considered both good and bad debt.
+Although they’re not inherently bad debt, interest rates on auto loans can be quite high, especially if your credit isn’t strong.
+Fortunately, there’s a relatively easy way to keep your auto loan on the good debt list instead when buying a car: make as large of a down payment as you can afford to keep potential high-interest payments as low as possible.

-As a general rule, as long as you’re using debt for long-term benefits that can enrich your future and net worth, instead of consumables that depreciate quickly, there’s a good chance your debt won’t be considered bad debt.
-Your financial professional can help you understand more.
+At the end of the day, as long as you’re using your chosen debt for long-term benefits, future enrichment, and net worth, there’s a strong chance your debt won’t be considered “bad.”